 The Yuku Baja Muliku Rangers have been able to rescue and treat turtles, including those that have been injured by severe boat strike and those with floaters disease.
 To date the Yuku Baja Muliku Rangers have rescued 16 turtles and 5 have been released.
 You can see footage of releases on you tube if you search ‘Archer Point Turtle Rescue’.
 As word of our Rescue and Rehabilitation Centre has spread we have been able to liaise with other indigenous ranger groups, including the Hopevale Rangers who brought us a very sick turtle from Cape Flattery for treatment.

 Once the turtle has recovered and before we release it we tag the animals and attach tracking devices so that we can track them.
 If you would like to view the tracking information you can view it at www.seaturtle.org

 We have had tremendous support from DERM Land and Sea Management Fund.
 Russell Bowman from the Lure Shop has been very proactive with fishermen and tourists by ensuring that distressed animals are immediately reported.
-We are able to mobilise our vessel within 20 minutes of being advised and with very clear instructions we are able to locate the animal instantaneously.
+We are able to mobilise our vessel within 20 minutes of being advised and with very clear instructions we are able to locate the animal quickly.

 The Yuku Baja Muliku Ranger group has recently been funded to build a much needed Triage Unit.
 This will be manned 24 hours a day 7 days a week to care for any sick turtles.
 A well resourced centre has the potential to service the whole Cape York region.